 During the current pandemic, these are many recurring responses that we hear from companies when we ask how they deal with the current situation.
 At BMO we also look at our internal process and how we can improve it.
 At our sister company BMO Precision Parts, a few steps have already been taken to get more output from the current machinery.
 Small software updates and mechanical modules have led to more possibilities, enabling them to serve a broader market segment.
 From a vacuum gripper to new milling holders.
-From a set of new centric gripper fingers to machining round products on a milling machine by using a hydraulic lathe chuck on a pallet.
+From a set of new centric gripper fingers to machining round products on a milling machine by using a hydraulic turning machine chuck on a pallet.
 Process optimisation and capacity expansion.

 Automation of existing CNC machines

 It sounds logical but is not always obvious.
 Have you previously thought about automating the older machine in you workshop?
 The investment has already been made with a calculated return on investment.
 Automation gives you more output, more efficiency and more flexibility.
 The previous investment in the CNC machine can even be recouped more quickly.
 And what about the hourly rate at which you can produce with automation making your cost prices lower?
-One’s own competitive position will become stronger and there might be new markets that can be entered thanks to a lower hourly rate and a faster turnaround time.
+One’s own competitive position will become stronger and there might be new markets that can be entered thanks to a lower hourly rate and a faster changeover time.

 Can my current CNC machine be automated?